Eun Yin. Outside the house.

-He sped toward the garden, legs pistoning up and down, forcing the Bite Mobile to its prothagonous limits.
-Eun caught up a second later—she wasn’t encumbered by a heavy-ass unicycle.
+He sped toward the garden, legs pistoning, forcing the Bite Mobile to its prothagonous limits.
+Eun caught up with relative ease—she wasn’t encumbered by a heavy-ass unicycle.

 “What are you doing?” she called.

 Eun ran up to the white picket fence.
 “Peter!
 What the hell—”